April 11th, 2018

 A benefit of those in administrative assistant jobs: they can find support from their peers upon taking on such roles.
 For example, the American Society of Administrative Professionals offers a certification for administrative assistants, which “establishes your credentials and demonstrates your achievements and professionalism.”
 The Association of Executive and Administrative Professionals offers an online forum for members to ask questions of their peers and the International Association of Administrative Professionals bills itself as an advocate for the profession.

 Those in administrative assistant jobs say that they find great reward in helping others to be effective and in “being privy to big decisions that are made.”
 They also report that no two days may ever be the same but enjoy “being at the cutting edge of business” and meeting a wide variety of people.

 The fast pace also can be appealing. “[I enjoy] being able to influence decisions and always having a variety of things to do,” writes one Administrative Assistant.
 “I would get bored doing the same old thing – I like putting out fires.”

 Glassdoor lists the average base pay for administrative assistant jobs to be $41,045 a year.
-When interviewing for administrative assistant jobs, be prepared to be asked about things like what you want to accomplish in the position, your experience with multitasking and how you stay motivated when the work is repetitive.
+When reviewing administrative assistant job descriptions, and interviewing for jobs, be prepared to be asked about things like what you want to accomplish in the position, your experience with multitasking and how you stay motivated when the work is repetitive.

 To get your start as an administrative professional, work with us.